 Heating with the sun's energy

-People use solar thermal energy to heat water and air.
-The two general types of solar heating systems are passive systems and active systems.
+People use solar thermal energy for many purposes, including heating water, air, and the interior of buildings and generating electricity.
+There are two general types of solar heating systems: passive systems and active systems.

-Passive solar space heating happens when the sun shines through the windows of a building and warms the interior.
-Building designs that optimize passive solar heating usually have south-facing windows that allow the sun to shine on solar heat-absorbing walls or floors during the winter.
-The solar energy heats the building by natural radiation and convection.
+Passive solar space heating is when the sun shines through the windows of a building and warms the interior.
+Building designs that optimize passive solar heating (in the northern hemisphere) usually have south-facing windows that allow the sun to shine onto solar heat-absorbing walls or floors in the building.
+Solar energy is absorbed by the building materials and heats the interior of buildings by natural radiation and convection.
 Window overhangs or shades block the sun from entering the windows during the summer to keep the building cool.

-Nonconcentrating collectors—The collector area (the area that intercepts the solar radiation) is the same as the absorber area (the area absorbing the radiation).
-Solar systems for heating water or air usually have nonconcentrating collectors.
+Solar energy systems that heat water or air in buildings usually have nonconcentrating collectors, in which the collector area—the area that intercepts solar radiation, is the same as the absorber area—the area absorbing the solar energy.
 Flat-plate collectors are the most common type of nonconcentrating collectors for water and space heating in buildings and are used when temperatures lower than 200°F are sufficient.

 Flat-plate solar collectors usually have three main components: